I spent a lot of time helping teams and companies migrate their important and core applications to the cloud.

 2) Priorities

-Identify the applications that would deliver the most benefits in the cloud, the low-hanging fruit opportunities where you can derive high business value rapidly, and the applications you should NEVER EVER migrate to the cloud (maybe developing a new application version or new business solutions)
+where you can derive high business value rapidly, and the applications you should NEVER EVER migrate to the

 3) Pick the right platform, deployment model, and tools

 You need to figure out where your applications will go and what tools you will use.
-You don’t have to use the same cloud platform, tools, or deployment model for all of your applications, but your clients will.
+You don’t have to use the

 When you picking a cloud provider, you should ask:

-Cost: Client budget and base cloud provider services costs.
-Can you forecast on-going costs?
+–Cost: Client budget and base cloud provider services costs.
+Can

-Popularity: Cloud provider services, community, support and documentation.
+–Popularity: Cloud provider services, community, support and

-Availability of people: Is important the team knowledge about the tools and the platform provider or how you train or staff the professionals.
+the tools and the platform provider or how you train or staff the professionals.

-SLAs: Provider SLA level is an important topic.
+–SLAs: Provider SLA level is an important topic.

-Use case: Does cloud work for your use case? do you really understand well enough to validate the need for a cloud platform?
+understand well enough to validate the need for a cloud platform?

-Lock-in: level of platform lock-in and will you couple your application to that platform?
+–Lock-in: level of platform lock-in and will you couple your

-Company politics: Favorite provider on the enterprise side
+–Company politics: Favorite provider on the enterprise side

 4) Deployment models:

-Public cloud: the physical hardware is owned by the cloud provider and the applications access is public.
-It allows scalability and resources sharing that a single organization would require a very large effort.
+provider and the applications access is public.
+It allows scalability and resources sharing that a single

-Private cloud: the physical hardware can be owned by the cloud provider or by the client, its can be customized.
+provider or by the client, its can be customized.
 The applications access is private.
-It allows a strong security access for particular data o applications that require own company access limitation.
+It allows a strong

-Hybrid cloud: is the combination of public and private cloud.
 The access can be public, private or both.
-It’s used in cases where it may be necessary to limit access to certain resources.
+It’s used in cases where it may be necessary to limit access to

 5) Technologies stack

-You’ll need to select the technologies and tools you will use to create your application like application life cycle, frameworks, technology management, tools, programming languages, builds management, code control, testing tools, automation, configuration management, deployment services
+You’ll need to select the technologies and tools you will use to create your application like application life

 6) Team specialization